uowoolab/SAMOSA/README.md

  - **Atoms_removed** - total atoms removed from CIF by the parcer
  - **atoms_match_flag** - TRUE if the cif parcer left out any atoms -> Total atoms and Atoms removed don't match
  - **Metal_counterion_flag** - TRUE if identified counterion that contains metals -> higher chance of wrong charge assignment
- - **Huge_counterion_flag** - TRUE if there are structures with counterions with a lof of metals and high mass that the code fails to assign charges to
+ - **Huge_counterion_flag** - TRUE if there are structures with counterions with a lot of metals and high mass that the code fails to assign charges to

 If all solvent should be removed - **Solvent_removal_results.csv** - additional columns: